CS2336-Group/2336-project/README.md

 handle valid UTF characters.
 The compression will, however, retain all other characters in order to preserve as much of the text files as possible.

+If you attempt to decode a file where an unencrypted file with the same base name exists, you will be prompted whether you want to overwrite or write to a modified filename.
+The program will then number your unencrypted file when it is output.

 ## To build and run from source
 ### With ant
 If you have ant installed, just run: